 Has another month just flown by?
-It is the 1st of October and it is time to share with you, and with Celia from Fig Jam And Lime Cordial what is new and exciting in my kitchen.
+It is the 1st of October and it is time to share with you, and with Celia from Fig Jam And Lime Cordial what is new and exciting In My Kitchen October 2014.

 We ended up sleeping over at friends a few months ago, and when we woke up in the morning our hostess had a baking tray loaded with croissants for our breakfast.
 They come ready made and frozen before the second proving from a local bakery.
 I went out to buy a bag, and we have been enjoying these for breakfast over the weekends.
 I am going to perfect a recipe to make these at home, as the list of ingredients from the store bought croissants is not worth reading!

 In 2006 we were given a very second hand dish washer that has been slowly giving up its will to work.
 For the last 2 years we have had to turn the dial to advance it through various stages.
 A few Friday nights ago we had friends for dinner and I stayed up in bed reading waiting for the dishwasher to get stuck – it is quite audible.
 I did not hear anything and eventually fell asleep.
 On the Saturday morning I took the dishes out of the dish washer without really paying attention to where the dial was.
 It was only when I loaded the next lot of dishes in that I realized it had not quite finished the cycle.
 It did not get stuck but turned itself off.
 On the Saturday it switched itself off again without finishing the cycle and on the Tuesday it would not turn on.
 Not wanting to have to hand wash dishes over the weekend, Dave and I went to choose a new dish washer on the Thursday.
 I had two requirement – that the bottom level rungs could lie flat for pots and that it had a drawer for the cutlery.
 The Bosch met these requirements and have a few extra features that are fantastic, including a valve on the hose that will turn the water off if there is a leak!